 By Mary Frederiksen, AKA The Happy Cooker

-(Editor’s Note: This recipe was first published in the September, 1998 issue of the High Desert Wine Explorer Newsletter)
+(Editor’s note: This recipe was first published in the March 1999 issue of the High Desert Wine Explorers newsletter)